acorn-io/AutoGPT.js/tutorial.md

 ### Behind the Scenes – Acornfile
 The power of one-click deployment comes from the acornfile.
-Acornfile sits atop the [dockerfile of the original project](https://github.com/zabirauf/AutoGPT.js/blob/main/Dockerfile) and simplifies the deployment process on cloud environment.
+The primary goal of the Acornfile is to quickly and easily describe how to build, develop, and run containerized applications. in this case, it sits atop the [dockerfile of the original project](https://github.com/zabirauf/AutoGPT.js/blob/main/Dockerfile) and simplifies the deployment process on cloud environment.
 Let's take a look at the acornfile used in this tutorial:

 ```